- Before you Arrive

 You must have completed the 20-part eInduction via the eAccommodation Portal - it must be completed, having started it is not acceptable.
 This requirement is noted in your terms and conditions which must be signed prior to starting the eInduction.

-All previous outstanding debts to the University must be settled prior to arrival in Halls, whether they be accommodation related or not.
+All previous outstanding debts to the University must be settled prior to your arrival whether they be accommodation related or not.

 - Your Arrival

 You can move into your accommodation from the date that your contract commences.
 You will not be able to move into your room before this date.
 As such, if you are arriving before the start date of your contract, please ensure that you have made alternative accommodation arrangements.